Testing One Hypothesis Multiple times: Comparing TOHM and Bonferroni's bounds

 \subsection{Data analyses}

-We performed both TOHM and MHT via Bonferroni for all the three examples described in Section \ref{examples}.
+In this section we compare the TOHM and Bonferroni bounds for Examples 1, 2 and 3.
 The results are summarized in Table \ref{real_table}.
-As expected, in the dark matter search problem of Example 1, we obtained a significance of about $5.4\sigma$ using both TOHM and MHT.
-The signal location selected is close to the truth (3.5GeV), and the estimated model is plotted as a solid red line in the left panel of Figure \ref{real_plots}; the estimated signal location $\hat{\theta}=3.404$ is indicated by the green dotted vertical line.
+In the dark matter search problem of Example 1, we obtain a significance in favour of the presence of a dark matter emission of about $5.4\sigma$ using both TOHM and MHT.
+This result is not surprising since $c_R=38.326$ and as shown in the central panel of Figure \ref{EVTBonf}, at $c\approx40$ the gray line associated with $R=100$ is very close the red dashed line.
+The signal location selected is close to the truth (3.5GeV), and the estimated model is plotted as a solid red line in the left panel of Figure \ref{real_plots}; the signal location selected, $\tilde{\theta}=3.404$, is indicated by the green dotted vertical line.

-Not surprisingly, given the results of Section \ref{berman_plot}, for the dark matter search in Example 2, TOHM appears to be less conservative ($4.06\sigma$ significance) than MHT via Bonferroni ($3.69\sigma$ significance).
-Because this example involves a non-nested models comparison we invert the null of the hypotheses, in order to avoid meaningless results (see Section \ref{nonnest} for more details).
-In the inverted test, the power-law distributed cosmic source cannot be rejected with either TOHM ($0.58\sigma$) or MHT; given the low significance of the minimum of the local p-values ($0.218$, result not shown), the Bonferroni bound for the p-value exceeds one (with $R=50$).
+In Example 2 both TOHM and Bonferroni reject the hypothesis that the observed emission is due to a power-law distributed cosmic source at $4.06\sigma$ and $3.69\sigma$ respectively.
+Because this example involves a non-nested models comparison, we invert the null of the hypotheses in order to avoid meaningless results (see Section~\ref{examples} for more details).
+In the inverted test, the power-law model cannot be rejected.
 Both the fitted dark matter model and the fitted power-law cosmic source model are displayed in the central panel of Figure \ref{real_plots}.
-In Example 2, the value of $\theta$ (i.e., the signal annihilation of the dark matter model) selected by both TOHM and Bonferroni is 27.265GeV.
-This is somewhat off from the true value used to simulate the data, perhaps because our analysis does not account for instrumental errors.
+In Example 2, when testing \eqref{testex1}, the value of $\theta$ (i.e., the signal annihilation of the dark matter model) selected by TOHM is $\tilde{\theta}=27.265$GeV.
+This is somewhat off from the true value used to simulate the data ($\theta=35$GeV), perhaps because our analysis does not account for instrumental errors.
 Our analysis also only uses the spectral energy of the $\gamma$-ray signals, whereas in practice the directions of the $\gamma$-ray would also be used, thus increasing the statistical power.